mmonfils/neighborhood-lab-dsm/CONTRIBUTING.md

 ## How You Can Contribute

-1. **The Big Picture Research:** If you are tracking down how a state law, a regional development project, or corporate funding networks are pressuring central Iowa, add your write ups or timelines to our `big-picture/` directory.
+1. **Tracking the Blueprint:** If you are tracking down how a state law, a regional development project, or corporate funding networks are pressuring central Iowa, add your write ups or timelines to our `tracking-the-blueprint/` directory.
-2. **Set Up a Block Grid:** Use the templates and workflows inside `block-network/` to launch a hyper local network right on your own street.
+2. **Organize Your Street:** Use the practical guides and templates inside `front-porch-manual/` to start a conversation and map out shared resources right on your own block.
-3. **Refine the Tools:** If you find a better way to structure our offline paper logs or want to improve the step by step organizing steps, share your ideas with us.
+3. **Refine the Tools:** If you find a better way to structure our offline paper logs or want to improve our step by step organizing guides, share your ideas with us.

 ## How the Process Works